-- 6.2 This client centred service requires: - clients being able to access the service by self-referral or referral from the public or third sector organisations;
+6.2 This client centred service requires:

+clients being able to access the service by self-referral or referral from the public or third sector organisations - therefore requiring an established and advertised 'gateway' entry to The Highland Council and partner services;

 - clients being able to receive an assessment of their needs targeted to the labour market opportunities.
 For some, it will be sufficient to offer a digital self-diagnostic option, but for others, advisory support will be required; - clients being able to access the range of support services wherever they live in Highland; and - clients being able to secure the support services of a 'key worker' to ensure they receive the services required, no matter which organisation provides the service. - 6.3 Partner organisations recognise not only the need here for such an offer but also the challenge involved.
-This was most recently discussed at a meeting of community planning partnership officer representatives on 26 November 2020 and a request made for the Council to drive forward and support a functioning partnership to undertake this work. - 6.4 Members will note that a 'key worker' service is viewed as critical and a cornerstone of any service going forward.
-The term however covers a wide range of posts but the distinction here is that the key worker envisaged is not unique to one organisation or their service offer but spans organisations/services with the interest of the client always to the fore.
-To this end, and in support of this cross agency working, funds have been made available from the Scottish Government for the Council to put in place key workers for the following functions: - to work closely with clients who have recently become unemployed who need specific and multiple support services to get then ready to return to the labour market; and - to work closely with parents who are in work but due to their limited hours and salary, means that they remain trapped on 'in-work' benefits and are unable to progress for whatever reason in the labour market.
+This was most recently discussed at a meeting of community planning partnership officer representatives on 26 November 2020 and a request made for The Highland Council to drive forward and support a functioning partnership to undertake this work. - 6.4 Members will note that a service 'gateway' and 'key worker' service is viewed as critical and a cornerstone of any service going forward.
+This is recognised by the Scottish Government and specific funding has been provided to support this: - Gateway the term here, especially in a Highland context, does not necessarily relate to a physical office, but rather a telephone service, web presence and back office systems to ensure individuals have an established and advertised means by which to access services. - Key worker the term however covers a wide range of posts but the distinction here is that the key worker envisaged is not unique to one organisation or their service offer but spans organisations/services with the interest of the client always to the fore. - 6.5 To this end, and in support of this cross agency working, funds are available for key workers for the following functions: - to work closely with clients who have recently become unemployed who need specific and multiple support services to get then ready to return to the labour market; and - to work closely with parents who are in work but due to their limited hours and salary, means that they remain trapped on 'in-work' benefits and are unable to progress for whatever reason in the labour market.